 When Will the July 2019 Washington D.C.
 Bar Exam Results be Released?

 Washington D.C.
 Bar Exam results are usually released around mid-to-end of October.
+Update: Washington DC Bar Exam results have been released!

 Note that Washington D.C. seems to like releasing results on Wednesdays, Thursdays, and Fridays for the most part.
 Read below for more information.